IcySunStudio/sleek_storage/sleek_storage/README.md

 - **[get_storage](https://pub.dev/packages/get_storage):** Simple and synchronous, with callbacks for reactivity (no Streams).
 However, it depends on `GetX`, and it is old and looks abandoned.

 **Summary:**
-Sleek Storage is JSON-first, type-safe, reactive, atomic, synchronous, lightweight, and dependency-free—combining the strengths of the best existing packages, while addressing their shortcomings.
+Sleek Storage is JSON-first, type-safe, reactive, atomic, synchronous and lightweight package, with minimal dependencies—combining the strengths of the best existing packages, while addressing their shortcomings.

 ---
 🏆 **Sleek Storage is the missing piece for easy local storage in Dart !**